-Four cups of boiling water
+- Four cups of boiling water

-Six packets of unflavored gelatin (or about 43 grams)
+- Six packets of unflavored gelatin (or about 43 grams)

-Toothpick for stirring
+- Toothpick for stirring

-One large cookie sheet with a rim
+- One large baking sheet with a rim

 *Please Note: I have had some readers say their gel clings were too wet or heavy and didn’t stick to the window.
 If this happens to you, simply leave your pan of gelatin out uncovered overnight and try again in the morning.
 If they are still too heavy, leave them again until the next day.
 Each day, water evaporates out of the gelatin, making it stickier and lighter and more likely to stick to your window!
 Also, they stick better to cold windows than to hot ones, so you may have more success putting them up in the morning when the windows are the coldest.